Transport Scotland: Traffic Scotland

-In November 2016 Traffic Scotland introduced a real-time service to allow drivers to track which roads had been gritted through the 'Trunk Road Gritter Tracker'.
+In November 2016, Traffic Scotland introduced a real-time service to allow drivers to track which roads had been gritted through the 'Trunk Road Gritter Tracker'.

 Regional Transport Partnerships

-The role of Regional Transport Partnerships (RTPs) is to strengthen the planning and delivery of regional transport developments.

-The first task of each RTP was to prepare a regional transport strategy.
-This is supported by a delivery plan where RTPs set out when and how projects and proposals would be delivered.
+The role of Regional Transport Partnerships (RTPs) is to strengthen the planning and delivery of regional transport developments, with the first task of each RTP being to prepare a regional transport strategy.
+This is supported by a delivery plan where RTPs set out when and how projects and proposals will be delivered.

 Some RTPs are also responsible for the delivery of transport services.
 For example, the Strathclyde Partnership for Transport owns and operates the Glasgow subway and major bus stations across the west of Scotland.